 If his left hand is cut instead of his right, the executioner not punished, nor does the thief have to have anything else cut, by istiḥsān here abandon qiyas

+7:264 if witnesses testify that he stole money of a harbi with aman.
+By qiyas same as first qiyas, but istiḥsān he avoids hadd, because it’s a harbi, not a dhimmi, and don’t you see if he murdered him he wouldn’t be murdered?
+But he’s liable for what he stole.

 7:269 how old before someones testimony admitted if they haven’t had physical maturity

 For slaveboy 19 years, for slavegirl 17 years, H